What can I do if I am thinking about selling my business?

 Think about it like selling your house.
 Investing money to improve your house before a sale can net you more money on the back end.
 It’s often this concept that is transferable to the sale of your business.
 There are many ways to increase the value or quite simply create the perception of increased value.

 1. Be prepared to explain your company’s story in order to attract your ideal buyer.
 What goal did you have in mind when you started the company?
 What are some meaningful benchmarks that your company has reached over time?
 This goes beyond a great pitch deck.
 Your story needs to be reflected throughout your entire business, the physical location, your website/digital presence, current marketing materials, and your people – one of the greatest opportunities to increase value for your business is to show the business is on a pathway to continue greatest, rather than a buyer walking into a confusing mess.

-4. When you sell your company, you are going to need to show the buyer the entire picture of the company.
+4. When you sell your company, you will need to show the buyer the entire picture of the company.
 Get on the phone with your attorney today, and have them bring all your contracts and agreements into one place to get ready for a sale.
-This contracts equal money and security, the revenue will be there when you are no longer the owner.
-It is important to remain up-front and documentation ready to share.
+These contracts equal money and security, the revenue will be there when you are no longer the owner.
+It is important to remain up-front and have documentation ready to share.

 Coming up with several growth opportunities that the buyer can take advantage of immediately is extremely helpful, that said be prepared to explain in detail how you see the business being able to achieve that milestone.
 No buyer wants to pay for the work they are about to put into the business, so be sure to explain how you have made it possible for them to be successful.